ZackOcall/customer-cakery/README.md

 **The enquire form will allow users to enter their personal details such as name(required), email(required) and phone number(not required) as well as information about their dream cake(required)**, this will form a connection between the company and the user to start the promised service.
 This form after everything required is filled out can be submitted and will lead to our enquire-confirmation page.

-Originally, I had decided to have all forms be required however I decided to only go with email as I was worried this could deter any users who felt like we were trying to a lot of the users personal information.
+Originally, I had decided to have all forms be required however I decided to only go with email as I was worried this could deter any users who felt like we were trying to a lot of the user's personal information.

 ## Footer